fooinha/nginx-json-log/README.md

 ### Configuration

-Each logging configuration is based on a kasha_recipe. (🍲)
+Each logging configuration is based on a http_log_json_format. (🍲)

-A kasha recipe is a ';' separated list of items to include in the logging preparation.
+A http_log_json spec is a ';' separated list of items to include in the logging preparation.

 The left hand side part of item will be the JSON Path for the variable name The left hand side part can be prefixed with 's:', 'i:' or 'r:', so the JSON encoding type can be controlled.